Best Beginner Guitar – The Ultimate Acoustic & Electric Guitar Buyers GuideGuitarSpotting

 If you’re concerned about cost, there’s a great set of free guitar lessons available (with videos) from Justin over at justinguitar.com.

 And if you’re a gamer, Rocksmith 2014 is an innovative and effective guitar learning tool.

 Get serious about learning how to play, set a time for daily “guitar practice” and stick to it.
 Even if it’s just 15 minutes, 3 or 4 times a week.
 Just keep moving forward, day by day, week by week, and you will soon start to notice your skills improving.

 Lots of cool, quality guitars were discussed in this article, but here are my winners for best overall value and the title of Best Beginner Guitar:

-And I wish you the very best of luck in finding the perfect guitar for you.
+And I wish you luck in finding the best beginner guitar for you.